A Quorum Sensing Inspired Algorithm for Dynamic Clustering: Algorithm Model

-We can also transform the interaction equations into a matrix form, where $C_e$ is a matrix with every column same as $\vec{c}_e$:
+Adopting the environmental vector $\vec{c}_e$ simplifies the calculation by using global variable updates, which follows the idea of quorum sensing.
+We can view the interaction equations in a matrix form, where $C_e$ is a matrix with each column same as $\vec{c}_e$:

-Summing all colony vectors to achieve the environmental colony vector $\vec{c}_e$ also follows the idea of quorum sensing to simplify the calculation through using global variable updates instead of calculating every component.
-Here all entries in $C$ are saturated in the range of $[0, 1]$.
-The interactions between colonies are composed of two parts, one part is the mutual inhibitions between colonies, and the other is self-promotion of colonies into the environment.
-When initially the colonies have not yet been well developed, there is only colony self-expanding, like a neighbor-to-neighbor infection.
-After the colonies have been expanding for a while, some colonies become neighboring to each other, and the mutual inhibition comes into effect.
-So finally, it will be a balance between self-expanding and inhibitions from others.
+Entries in $C$ are saturated in the range of $[0, 1]$.
+Interactions between colonies are composed of two parts: self-expansion and mutual inhibition.
+When initial colonies have not been established, colony expansion pervades.
+It simulates a neighbor-to-neighbor infection in which cells of a colony activate their neighboring cells and pass on the colony identity.
+After initial colony expansion, some colonies become neighboring to each other, thus mutual inhibition comes into effect.
+Eventually, it reaches balance between self-expansion and inhibitions from others.

-Furthermore, we can explain the interaction in a micro view at the boundary of two competing colonies as shown in Fig.\ref{gamma}: suppose that we have two colonies $A$ and $B$ neighboring with each other, with colony vector as $\vec{c}_A$ and $\vec{c}_B$ respectively.
-For a single cell $i$ in the boundary area between the two colonies, following the interaction rules,
+Furthermore, we can illustrate such interaction in a micro view at the boundary of two competing colonies as shown in Fig. \ref{gamma}: colonies $A$ and $B$ neighboring each other, with colony vector $\vec{c}_A$ and $\vec{c}_B$, respectively.
+For a single cell $i$ in the boundary area, we define the interaction rules as follows:

-When $\gamma = 1$, it is obvious that $\dot{c}_{Ai} = -\dot{c}_{Bi}$, so if accumulated influence from colony $A$ is larger than from colony $B$, as $\sum_j (m_{ij} + m_{ji}) c_{Aj} > \sum_j (m_{ij} + m_{ji}) c_{Bj}$, then finally $c_{Ai} = 1, c_{Bi} = 0$, vice versa.
-Eventually each row in $C$ will have at most one non-zero entry as $1$, on the column, whose colony has most accumulated influence towards the cell. \\ $\gamma$ is the parameter measuring the relative strength of inhibition and expanding forces: when $\gamma < 1$, the inhibition force is enhanced, there might exist some blank boundaries between colonies.
-While when $\gamma > 1$, it is easier for the colony factors to spread into neighboring colonies.
-So at the beginning, it would be wise to tune up $\gamma$, to speed up newborn colonies growing, and enhance distributed small colonies merging.
-Later when colonies have become stable, we can tune $\gamma$ back to $1$ to achieve a distinct clustering result.
+$\gamma$ is the parameter measuring relative strength of colony inhibition and expansion.
+When $\gamma = 1$, we have $\dot{c}_{Ai} = -\dot{c}_{Bi}$, so if accumulated influence from colony $A$ is larger than $B$, as then finally $c_{Ai} = 1, c_{Bi} = 0$.
+Eventually each row in $C$ has at most one non-zero entry of $1$ that appears on the column whose colony has most accumulated influence towards the cell.
+When $\gamma < 1$, inhibition is enhanced, there might exist blank boundaries between colonies as the inhibition force from neighboring colonies are so strong that expanding from neither colony could reach the cell.
+Meanwhile when $\gamma > 1$, it is easier for colonies to spread influence into well connected neighboring colonies despite of mutual inhibition.
+At the beginning stage it is wise to tune up $\gamma$, to speed up newborn colonies growing, and enhance small colonies merging.
+Later when interactions become stable, we tune $\gamma$ back to $1$ to achieve a distinct clustering result.